-Osteoporosis is age related softening of bones.
+Osteoporosis is the age-related softening of bones.
 It causes the building blocks of the spine to weaken and collapse.
 This results in severe pain and a progressive hunchback.
 Certain forms of cancer also weaken the bone and cause the same problems.

 Kyphoplasty is not appropriate for: